-- we may not be able to demonstrate that AKB-9778 is safe and effective in treating patients with open angle glaucoma and ocular hypertension to the satisfaction of the FDA; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of our clinical trials; - the FDA may not approve the formulation, labeling or specifications of AKB-9778; - the FDA may require that we conduct additional clinical trials; - the contract research organizations ("CROs") or the clinical investigators that we retain to conduct our clinical trials may take actions outside of our control that materially adversely impact our clinical trials; - we, our CROs or clinical investigators may fail to perform in accordance with the FDA's good clinical practice ("GCP") requirements; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials; - · the FDA may find deficiencies with the manufacturing processes or facilities of third-party manufacturers with which we contract; or - the policies or regulations of the FDA may significantly change in a manner that renders our clinical data insufficient for approval or may require that we amend or submit new clinical protocols.
+- we may not be able to demonstrate that razuprotafib is safe and effective in treating patients with open angle glaucoma and ocular hypertension, or any other indications that may be pursued for the product candidate, to the satisfaction of the FDA; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of our clinical trials; - the FDA may not approve the formulation, labeling or specifications of razuprotafib; - the FDA may require that we conduct additional clinical trials; - the contract research organizations ("CROs") or the clinical investigators that we retain to conduct our clinical trials may take actions outside of our control that materially adversely impact our clinical trials; - we, our CROs or clinical investigators may fail to perform in accordance with the FDA's good clinical practice ("GCP") requirements; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials; - · the FDA may find deficiencies with the manufacturing processes or facilities of third-party manufacturers with which we contract; or - the policies or regulations of the FDA may significantly change in a manner that renders our clinical data insufficient for approval or may require that we amend or submit new clinical protocols.

-In addition, similar reasons may cause the EMA or other regulatory authorities to delay, limit or deny approval of AKB-9778 outside the United States.
+In addition, similar reasons may cause the EMA or other regulatory authorities to delay, limit or deny approval of razuprotafib outside the United States.

-Any of these factors, many of which are beyond our control, could jeopardize our ability to obtain regulatory approval for and successfully market AKB-9778.
-Because our business is substantially dependent upon AKB-9778, any such setback in our pursuit of regulatory approval would have a material adverse effect on our business and prospects.
+Any of these factors, many of which are beyond our control, could jeopardize our ability to obtain regulatory approval for and successfully market razuprotafib.
+Because our business is substantially dependent upon razuprotafib, any such setback in our pursuit of regulatory approval would have a material adverse effect on our business and prospects.